resolve109/study-aws-sa/aws-study-guide.md

   - Best practice for workloads processing large quantities of data in parallel with strict isolation requirements
   - Ensures instances are distributed across different racks with separate power and network sources

+### EC2 Instance Types
+- **Instance Type Selection for SAP Workloads**:
+  - For SAP applications and databases with high memory utilization, use memory-optimized instance families for both tiers
+  - Memory-optimized instances are designed for workloads that process large datasets in memory
+  - More suitable than compute-optimized instances for SAP applications with high memory demands
+  - Superior to storage-optimized instances which are designed for high sequential read/write access rather than memory-intensive operations
+  - Better fit than HPC-optimized instances which focus on compute-bound applications with high network performance
+  - Memory-optimized instance families align with SAP's typical resource consumption patterns and high memory requirements

 ### AWS DataSync
 - **Primary Use**:
   - Automates data transfers between on-premises storage and AWS or between different AWS storage services